nolazybits/als/src/content/alternative-treatment/coq10/index.md

 ---
-title: "Coq10 - MitoQ Brain"
+title: "Coenxyme Q10 (coq10)"
-url: "/alternative-treatments/coq10-mitoq"
+url: "/alternative-treatment/coq10"
 summary: An example of using the in-built project page.
 tags:
 - supplements